Read Also: SERE 100.2 post test answers

 Shelter Construction

-The ability to construct a shelter can protect you from harsh weather conditions and regulate body temperature.
-The type of shelter constructed will depend on the environment and available materials.
+Constructing a shelter can protect you from harsh weather conditions and regulate your body temperature.
+The type of shelter you construct will depend on the environment and available materials.

 Fire Making

 Fire is essential for warmth, cooking, purifying water, signaling, and protection from wildlife.
-Being able to start and maintain a fire with a variety of tools and in different conditions is a vital survival skill.
+Starting and maintaining a fire with a variety of tools and in different conditions is a vital survival skill.

 Water Procurement